treehouses/treehouses.github.io/pages/blog/20190831-newfeature.md

 You will now add/modify these 4 files to your branch of the cli repo.
 Remember to only make changes to your own branch and make sure you are on it before pushing these changes.

-1. **README.md**: First you will include your command in the README.md file in the cli Repo
+1. **README.md**: First you will include your command in the `README.md` file in the cli Repo
-    1. Place the new command either at the end of the list or near commands it is similar to
+    * Place the new command either at the end of the list or near commands it is similar to
-    1. Copy the structure of the previous commands and include a description
+    * Copy the structure of the previous commands and include a description
-    1. In brackets [] place any optional subcommands divided by a pipe |
+    * In brackets `[]` place any optional subcommands divided by a pipe `|`
-    1. In angled brackets <> place mandatory subcommands
+    * In angled brackets `<>` place mandatory subcommands
-        1. A mandatory subcommand for example would be <on|off>, for some commands one or the other must be selected
+        * A mandatory subcommand for example would be <on|off>, for some commands one or the other must be selected
-        1. An optional subcommand would be, like in this case, choosing to see the temperature in Fahrenheit or Kelvin which you don't necessarily have to do to run the command
+        * An optional subcommand would be, like in this case, choosing to see the temperature in Fahrenheit or Kelvin which you don't necessarily have to do to run the command
-        1. It should look like this: `echo "  temperature [fahrenheit|kelvin]     displays raspberry pi's CPU temperature"`
+    * Your entry should look like this: `echo "  temperature [fahrenheit|kelvin]     displays raspberry pi's CPU temperature"`

 1. **help.sh**: Now go into cli/modules and modify the help.sh file in the exact same way you modified the README.md file

 1. **cli.sh**: Next you will modify the cli.sh file
     In this file you will include two entries, a filepath and a case that calls the command.
 Place your new entries here in the same spots you placed it in the README.md

-    1. For the filepath, your new entry will look like this `source "$SCRIPTFOLDER/modules/temperature.sh"`
+    * For the filepath, your new entry will look like this `source "$SCRIPTFOLDER/modules/temperature.sh"`
-    1. Below you will see cases.
+    * Below you will see cases.
-        1. Copy the format of the other cases to create a new one for temperature
+        * Copy the format of the other cases to create a new one for temperature
-        1. Inside you will include `temperature "$2"` ($0 is `treehouses`, $1 is `temperature` and "$2" is for our subcommands.)
+        * Inside you will include `temperature "$2"` (`$0` is `treehouses`, `$1` is `temperature` and `"$2"` is for our subcommands.)
             Without this, your command will not run when you call it.
-        1. If your command is affected by a condition then you will include a second entry.
+        * If your command is affected by a condition then you will include a second entry.
            We want to include `checkrpi` inside right above `temperature "$2"`.
 Checkrpi detects if our command is being used with a raspberry pi or a non-raspberry pi environment (vagrant for example).
            Since our command is specifically related to the Pi, this condition ensures that the user will see a message saying it cannot be run if attempted with a nonrpi environment.
-        1. Your entry will look like this:
+        * Your entry will look like this:
         ![](../../pages/blog/images/20190831-cli-addition.png)

 1. **Modules**: Lastly you will add your temperature.sh file into the modules folder.
 This is the file that has the source code for your new feature.
-    1. Inside the file you will make sure you have a second function called function temperature_help
+    * Inside the file you will make sure you have a second function called function temperature_help
-    1. Each command has a help function that when called will display a description of the command and show examples of its usage.
+    * Each command has a help function that when called will display a description of the command and show examples of its usage.
-    1. Using a different command's help function as a template you can easily create one for your own command
+    * Using a different command's help function as a template you can easily create one for your own command
-    1. Your final temperature.sh file should look like this:
+    * Your final temperature.sh file should look like this:
     ![](../../pages/blog/images/20190831-temp-function.png)
     ![](../../pages/blog/images/20190831-temp-help.png)